Max

 This node returns the larger of two numbers.

-The Max node compares two numeric values and outputs the maximum value.
+The Max node compares two values and outputs the maximum.

-The Max node takes two numeric inputs and returns whichever value is larger.
-This is useful for ensuring values don't fall below a minimum threshold or for comparison operations.
+The Max node takes two numeric inputs and simply outputs whichever one is larger.
+It is useful for setting a floor for values (e.g., ensuring a value doesn't drop below zero).

 Numbers